What Are First Conditionals?

-If the 'if clause' comes first (at the beginning of the sentence) do not forget to put a comma (,) after it.
+If the 'if clause' comes at the beginning of the sentence, it must be followed by a comma (,) .
 For example:

 The rule of placing comma is important.

-If you begin your sentence with the main clause, you do not need to put a comma between the two clauses.
+If the sentence begins with the main clause, there is no need for a comma between the two clauses.
 Here are the examples:

-We cannot use 'will' or 'won't' in the if-clause of a first conditional sentence.
-The main clause must have a future simple tense and the 'if clause' always has a present simple tense.
+The use of 'will' or 'won't' is not allowed in the if-clause of a first conditional sentence.
+The main clause should include a future simple tense, while the if-clause must always use a present simple tense.
 Check out the examples:

 If clause cannot imply a future meaning.

 Difference between Zero and First Conditionals

-This is zero type conditional, therefore there is no modals in the main clause.
+This is zero type conditional, therefore there are no modals in the main clause.

-This is type 1 conditional and we used the modal 'can' in the main clause, because we should have a modal in type 1 conditionals.
+This is type I conditional and the modal 'can' is used in the main clause.

 Conditional Type I: Other Tenses

-As mentioned before, modals can be used in result clauses.
+As mentioned before, modals can be used in the result clauses.